kyrylo/kyrylo/README.md

 ### Other projects that I'm hacking on:

-- [Just **** Use HTML](https://justfuckingusehtml.com) - Seriously, just use it
+- [Just **** Use HTML](https://justfuckingusehtml.com) - My take on complexity in modern web development.
+- [Docker Name Generator](https://dockernamegenerator.com) - Generate random Docker container-style names for any purpose.
-- [We Use Rails](https://weuserails.com) - Discover companies using Ruby on Rails
+- [We Use Rails](https://weuserails.com) - Discover companies using Ruby on Rails.
-- [Flag Match](https://flagmatch.com) - Guess the flags of all the countries in the world
+- [Flag Match](https://flagmatch.com) - Guess the flags of all the countries in the world.
-- [Coffee World Rush](https://coffeeworldrush.com) - Drink coffee for your country
+- [Coffee World Rush](https://coffeeworldrush.com) - Drink coffee for your country.